-The blue box, it's my time machine - there's a world of time energy in there they could feast on forever but the damage they do could switch off the sun.
-You've got to send it back to me.
+The blue box, it's my time

+machine - there's a world in

+there they could have to

+themselves forever but the damage

+they could do could switch off

+the sun.
+You've got to send it

+back to me.